dubachti/low_rank_asdl/README.md

 Extended [Automatic Second-order Differentiation Library](https://github.com/kazukiosawa/asdfghjkl/tree/0.1) (ASDL) that enables low-rank [Kronecker-factored Approximate Curvature](https://arxiv.org/abs/1503.05671)(K-FAC) for training deep neural networks.

-Note that the code requires CUDA to run.

 # Overview
 Natural Gradient Descent (NGD) is a second order optimization algorithm which uses the Fisher information matrix as curvature information.
 The advantage to first-order optimization methods such as SGD or Adam is the faster convergence in the number of steps.